Dysplasia epiphysealis hemimelica

 • the distal femur is one of the most frequent sites

-• other sites are around the ankle joint
+• can occur around the ankle joint

 Typically shows an irregular mass with focal ossification arising from one side of the affected epiphysis 3.
 This can result in widening of the affected joint.